Yandeen/YAND-STATA-TIPS/README.md

 # YAND-STATA-TIPS

-Some stata tips to go faster
+This repo contains some stata do-files useful to solve some common issues faced in stata programming.